martysohio/pymetis/README.md

 Status codes are logged with a timeout of 30 seconds.
 Unreachable/immediate errors have a status code of 0

-Open Grafana to see a simple premade dashboard.
+Open Grafana to see a simple premade dashboard at localhost:3000 , user/pass is admin/foobar

+## Recommendations

+Alter to suit.
+Most of the TICK stack is included, but no alerts are pre-provisioned as everyone will have their own notification channels.
+I.E. if you like Kapacitor then you can use it , or integrate checks and notifications into the check_urls.py script.